-The Clinical Psychology Research Lab directed by Dave Haaga focuses currently on three main areas of investigation:
+The Clinical Psychology Research Lab directed by Dave Haaga focuses currently on two main areas of investigation:

 1. Cigarette Smoking and Smoking Cessation

-We will be continuing to use this dataset for process-outcome studies aimed at understand the mechanisms responsible for this effect.
-We are also working on the problem of how to motivate smokers to attempt to quit in the first place, making use of John Riskind's "looming vulnerability" model.
-Our first pilot study in this area showed that using guided imagery designed to convey a sense that the negative health consequences of smoking are coming closer in space and time (i.e., "looming") significantly lowered smoking rate in the following month.
-There was also an encouraging trend toward increased quit attempts and use of smoking cessation treatment.
+Currently, we are working on the problem of how to motivate smokers to attempt to quit, making use of John Riskind's "looming vulnerability" model.
+Our first pilot study in this area showed that using guided imagery designed to convey a sense of negative health consequences of smoking are coming closer in space and time (i.e., "looming") significantly lowered smoking rate in the following month.
+There was also an encouraging trend toward increase quit attempts and use of smoking cessation treatment.

 Over the years a number of patients have been treated for trichotillomania (TTM) (compulsive hair-pulling) in our training clinic and reported having had considerable trouble finding treatment providers with expertise in TTM.
-We have developed a stepped-care model to try to improve access to TTM and are conducting a study of this approach with support from the National Institute of Mental Health.
+We developed a stepped-care model to try to improve access to TTM and conducted a study of this approach with support from the National Institute of Mental Health.

 More than 30 American University graduate students have worked in this lab with Dave Haaga as their primary research advisor.
 See our former doctoral and master's students at our Graduates page.

 Six graduate students are currently active in our lab.
 See more about our students and their work.